reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 In this task, you will create a team in Microsoft Teams for use in the lab.

-1. Select the the Microsoft Teams from the desktop and click to open.
+1. Select the Microsoft Teams from the desktop and click to open.

 1. select **Teams** on the left menu, then select **Join or create a team**.